 Under the Display settings tab is a key new feature of Radeon Software Crimson, which is the ability to use custom resolutions and framerates, rather than having to choose from a list of verified supported resolutions.

 This can potentially cause problems for your monitor so AMD makes you agree to a waiver before accessing the option, but once opened you can pick from a large range of monitor options, even including detailed timing settings.
-Oddly though, this setting is accessed via the old Catalyst Control Center-style interface, which pops up after hitting the “Additional Settings” button in Radeon Settings.
+This feature has also now been fully updated to run within the Crimson interface, where earlier versions of the software opened an instance of CCC to change these settings.

 As well as the Radeon Settings app, there are some key under-the-hood features in Crimson, one of which is Shader Cache.